Self esteem: do you know how to treat yourself right?

 Society talks a lot about the importance of self esteem but very little about how to gain it.

-Self belief, self esteem, self love - they sound so alien because we're never actually taught to take care of ourselves.
-We must respect our elders, listen to instructions, look after our family, but where in those lessons is the most crucial one? the one that allows us to develop a compassionate respect for ourselves?
+Self belief, self esteem, self love - they sound so alien because we're never been taught to take care of ourselves.
+We are taught that we must respect our elders, listen to instructions, look after our family, but where in those lessons is the most crucial one? the one that allows us to develop a compassionate respect for ourselves?

-Therapy can help us change our negative ways of thinking about ourselves by first providing a space in which we are the centre of attention, and then by gently drawing attention to how much negative self talk spills out without us even knowing it.
+Counselling can help you to change your negative ways of thinking about yourself by first providing a space in which you are the centre of attention, and then by helping you to see how negative you are towards yourself (often without you even being aware of it).
 Awareness is the first step on the road to change, but once that first step is taken, the rest can quickly fall into place.

 Get in touch

 If you'd like to book an appointment or ask a question, please get in touch: